 The funding provided to Texila American University is to help in promoting and fostering cooperation among neuroscientists (researchers and students) in the Caribbean.

-TAU will organize short, structured 2 days program on topics related to neurosciences between July 1st and December 31st 2018 to promote learning and knowledge sharing.
+TAU will organize a short, structured 2 days program on topics related to neurosciences between July 1st and December 31st, 2018 to promote learning and knowledge sharing.

 How will students be selected?